 Erez Law, PLLC is committed to representing investors harmed by broker misconduct.
 You deserve the chance to hold your broker liable and recover compensation for your losses.
 Founding Attorney Jeffrey Erez has extensive experience in securities arbitration and litigation and has tried over 40 FINRA arbitrations to a verdict or final hearing.
-When you hire us, you will have a skilled and knowledgeable investment fraud attorney fighting for your rights and justice.
+When you hire us, you will have a skilled and knowledgeable margin loss attorney fighting for your rights and justice.

 If you suffered financial losses due to your broker’s excessive use of margin, call Erez Law, PLLC, or reach out to us online for a free consultation with our nationwide leverage law firm to learn more about how we can provide margin abuse legal help.